tdc77/AI-Excel-to-graph-assistant/README.md

-When dont it will say Finished with the info it used for shhet and columns for debugging purposes. scroll up a bit and you should also see the name it gave to your graph pic.
+When done it will say Finished with the info it used for sheet and columns for debugging purposes. scroll up a bit and you should also see the name it gave to your graph pic.